saylordotorg/course_hist242/Unit09.md

+---
+layout: default
+title: "HIST242: Modern Northeast Asia"
+course_description: "A study of the history of East Asia (China, Japan, Korea, and Vietnam) from the 19th century to the present.
+Analyzes the impact of European imperialism, Communism, and the creation of modern nation-states."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Japan: Out of the Ashes** <span id="9"></span> This unit studies the history of Japan from the end of WWII to the 1990s.
 It explores the impact of the US occupation and the Cold War, and